N O N-F I C T I O N * B I O G R A P H Y * E A R L Y J O U R N A L I S M

 The Pamphleteers is itself a pamphlet for the digital age.

 James A. Oliver is an international writer, editor, and occasional journalist.
 He is the author of A Footprint in the Sand, an epic political comedy inspired by a special assignment at the end of the Cold War, and The Anarchist’s Arms - a play set in near-future London.

 In 2006, The Bering Strait Crossing: A 21st Century Frontier was published worldwide.
 In 2007, he was invited to Moscow by the Russian Academy of Scientists to discuss the subject at the inaugural World Link conference.
 (The concept was later awarded the Grand Prix for innovation at the World Expo in Shanghai.)

-From 2007-2009, he lived and worked in Paris on the Ile Saint Louis, where he also developed the script for The Pamphleteers: The Birth of Journalism.
+From 2007-2009, he lived and worked on the Ile Saint Louis in Paris, where he also developed the script for The Pamphleteers: The Birth of Journalism.

 James Oliver is presently based at a remote location for his research on The Strait of Gibraltar: antiquity to the 21st century.